sonic-net/SONiC/doc/sonic-vrf-hld-v0.4.md

 For layer 3 apps such as snmpd or ntpd they are using vrf-global socket too.
 So they are vrf-transparent too.

+### Progress
+In the diagram, fpmsyncd, VRFMgrd, IntfsMgrd, IntfsOrch are checked into the master branch.
+All the other components are open.